Financial glossary

 Dividend

-InvestingDividend refers to a payment made by a corporation to its shareholders, usually as a distribution of profits or reserves.
+InvestingA dividend is a payment made by a company to its shareholders, usually from profits.

 Dividend Yield